 If you truly want to excel in the Java world, multi-threading and concurrency is the one area you need to conquer, then this course will help you to do that at free of the cost.

-Link to join the course — Java Multithreading
+Link to join the free Java course on Udemy — Java Multithreading

 Btw, if you have a budget to spend some money on something worth learning, then Applying Concurrency and Multi-threading to Common Java Patterns By José Paumard on Pluralsight is also very good, but, of course, it’s not FREE.

 You’ll need a Pluralsight membership to access the course, which costs around $29 per month/$299 per year but also gives access to their 7000+ online course library.

 4. Practice Java by Building Projects [Free Udemy Course]

 There is no better way to learn a new programming language than building projects.
 This is what I call active learning.
 You cannot learn by simply reading books or watching online courses until you start writing code and creating projects.
 This makes your mind work actively.